SYNC-TECH-Solutions/SYNCTECH/README.md

 -   **SEO Optimized:** Built-in metadata generation for all pages, including blog posts and portfolio items, plus an automatically generated `sitemap.xml`.
 -   **Comprehensive Legal Pages:** Includes templates for Privacy Policy, Terms & Conditions, and an Accessibility Statement.

-## Hosting Options (Free)

-You have several excellent free options for hosting this project.
-The best choice depends on whether your GitHub repository is private or public.

-### For Public Repositories (Recommended)
-If your repository is public, you have access to the best platforms in the ecosystem, which are perfectly optimized for Next.js. **Vercel is the top recommendation.**

--   **Vercel:** Created by the makers of Next.js, Vercel offers a seamless, zero-configuration deployment experience.
-It's free for public/open-source repos and is the ideal choice for this project.
--   **Netlify:** Another top-tier platform with a powerful free tier for public repositories, known for its ease of use and robust features.

-### For Private Repositories
-If you choose to keep your repository private, both **Firebase Hosting** and **Cloudflare Pages** are ideal choices.

--   **Firebase Hosting:** Free deployment from private repos, integrates well with other Firebase services, and offers a global CDN.
--   **Cloudflare Pages:** Generous free tier with unlimited sites and bandwidth, world-class performance, and a simple Git-based workflow.

-**Note on GitHub Pages:** While GitHub Pages is great for simple, static websites, it **cannot run this Next.js application** because it does not support the necessary server-side functionality (like the contact form).

 ## Getting Started

 Follow these instructions to get a local copy of the project up and running for development and testing purposes.